adhipg/datascience-cleaning-data-project/README.md

 ## Data Source

 The data used for the project has been collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description of the raw dat is at:
+A full description of the raw data is at:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones